stanfordpython/python-labs/lab6-wallscraper.md

     attributes = {'author', 'created', 'domain', 'downs', 'id', 'is_self', 'num_comments', 'over_18', 'score', 'selftext', 'subreddit', 'title', 'ups', 'url'}
 ```

 Write an `__init__(self, info)` method that takes a dictionary as an argument.
-Create a dictionary instance variable named `self.info` that stores the key-value pairs from the argument info, if and only if the key is in `Post.attributes`.
+Create a dictionary instance variable named `self.info` that stores the key-value pairs from the argument info using the class variable `Post.attributes` as a filter.

 In essence, we're filtering out the uninteresting attributes.
 For example,